SyakirIzz/2603-ITT440/10% Individual Assignment/M3CS2554A/ARIF AZIZAN BIN ARIFIN/README.md

 - `sequentialTech()` and `parallelTech()` — compare sequential and parallel log analysis
 - `reportResult()` — prints summary counts and performance comparison

+## Conclusion

+The Poker Game Simulator demonstrates how game logic, hand evaluation, and performance analysis can be combined in a single Python project.
+By supporting interactive play and large-scale simulations, it offers a practical example of both software design and computational optimization.
+The project also shows the value of comparing sequential, concurrent, and parallel techniques when processing real simulation data.
+In the simulation analysis, the parallel processing technique performs better than the sequential approach, highlighting the advantage of using multiple CPU cores for log analysis workloads.

 ## Notes

-- Replace the YouTube placeholder link with the actual project demo URL.
-- Ensure `tqdm` is installed before running the script.
+- Ensure all module is installed before running the script.
 - The simulator writes output to `poker_simulation.log` in the same folder.
-- For better performance benchmarking, use at least 1,000 simulations.
+- For better performance benchmarking, use at least 1,000,000 simulations.